-Please join us for our first 2018-19 Providence College Seminar in the History of Early America when we welcome:
+Please join us for our next Providence College Seminar in the History of Early America (PC-SHEA) when we welcome: